Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 # Updated Configuration Guide

 This document provides an overview of the configuration options, input data properties, and training parameters used by the system.
-The system supports three model types—**autoencoder**, **classifier**, and **predictor**—and is organized around four primary modes of operation.
+The system supports two model types: **unsupervised** and **supervised**.
+It is organized around four primary modes of operation.
 The configuration is defined in a JSON file (`config.json`).

 ## IMPORTANT